 Princess Pingning was not the emperor's daughter.
 Her father was the Marquis of Xiangyang, a trusted aide of the Emperor.
 Although Princess Pingning grew up in the palace and the Empress adopted her as her adopted daughter, she was not the Emperor's biological daughter.
 Her status was noble, and she was conferred the title of princess and enjoyed the treatment of the royal family.

-The Qing Emperor did not explicitly mention that he had a daughter.
+Joy of Life did not explicitly mention that the Qing Emperor had a daughter.
 Thus, I don't know if the Qing Emperor has a daughter.

 The Eldest Princess was the Emperor's sister, not his daughter.

-Yes, Qing Yunian was the Qing Emperor's son.
+Yes, Joy of Life was the Qing Emperor's son.
 The Qing Emperor had always known that Fan Xian was his son, but the two had never had any father-son relationship.
 They had even used their son as a chess piece.
 Fan Xian chose to live in seclusion and did not become Emperor.
 In the end, the Qing Emperor was assassinated by Fan Xian.
 Fan Xian killed his father to avenge his mother.